maggar/adx_hacs/readme.md

 ## Create a Service Principal (App registration)
 For Home Assistant to authenticate with Azure Data Explorer, it need a **Service Principal**
-1. Create a [Service Principal](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app) follow guide step 1-7
+1. Create a [Service Principal](https://docs.microsoft.com/en-us/azure/data-explorer/provision-azure-ad-app) follow guide step 1-7.
+Note that you do not need to create an Azure subscription to do this, you just need a Microsoft account (e.g. hotmail.com, live.com etc.).
 2. Copy values for later use:
     * Application (client) ID  <--From App registration owerwiev
     * Directory (tenant) ID    <--From App registration owerwiev
-    * Secret value             <--From when the secret was created in 1.7
+    * Secret value             <--From when the secret was created in 1.7 (note that this is the 'Value', not the 'Secret Id')

 ## Create Free Azure Dataexplorer cluster and Database
 There are two ways of creating an Azure Data Explorer Cluster: **Pay as you go (PAYG)** or **Free**